puppetlabs/puppet-docs/source/windows/installing.markdown

 Once the installer finishes:

-* Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes.
+* Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes (by default).
 You can now assign classes to the node on your puppet master or console server.
-Puppet agent can be started and stopped with the Service Control Manager or the `sc.exe` utility; see [Running Puppet on Windows](./running.html#configuring-the-agent-service) for more details.
+The puppet agent service can be started and stopped with the Service Control Manager or the `sc.exe` utility; see [Running Puppet on Windows](./running.html#configuring-the-agent-service) for more details.
-* The Start menu will contain a Puppet folder, with shortcuts for running puppet agent manually, for running Facter, and for opening a command prompt for use with the Puppet tools.
+* The Start menu will contain a Puppet folder, with shortcuts for running puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
 See [Running Puppet on Windows][running] for more details.
 The Start menu folder also contains documentation links.

     ![Start Menu icons][startmenu]
 * Starting with version `3.3.1` of Puppet and `3.1.0` of Puppet Enterprise, Puppet is automatically added to the machine's PATH environment variable.
 This means you can open any command line and call `puppet`, `facter` and the few other batch files that are in the `bin` directory of the [Puppet installation](#program-directory).
 This will also add necessary items for the Puppet environment to the shell, but only for the duration of execution of each of the particular commands.

 Automated Installation
 -----